 As has already been stated, the Netherlands has a pretty and impressive Christian past.
 This Begijnhof community center is one such facility.
 It was at one point a women’s religious which had the capacity of the 1400s.
 The entire facility is generally breathtaking to behold.

-Presently, it serves as two churches; one of them being English Reformed Church with the other the Catholic Houten Huys.
-You want to spend some time here to enjoy a service just to relive Netherland’s glorious past.
+Presently, it serves as two churches.
+One of them being English Reformed Church and the other is the Catholic Houten Huys.
+You want to spend some time here to enjoy service to relive Netherland’s glorious past.

 Albert Cuyp Market

-This is a busy market which provides an array of offerings for just about any other customer.
-Here, you will find all manner of fast moving consumer goods.
+That is a busy market which provides an array of offerings for just about any other customer.
+Here, you will find all manner of fast-moving consumer goods.
 These include flowers, foods, clothing, and containers.
-Given its rich past, you will also learn about Netherland’s past.
+Given its rich past, you will also learn about Netherland’s history.

 Its name is no coincidence at all.
-It is named for one Albert Cuyp, who was a painter in much of the 17th century.
-This is in line with Netherland’s rich art, painting, and crafts past.
+The name comes from Albert Cuyp, who was a painter in much of the 17th century.
+That is in line with Netherland’s vibrant art, painting, and crafts past.

 The National Maritime Museum

 Your last stop should be at the National Maritime Museum.
 As the name suggests, it is devoted to matters of maritime history.
-To achieve this aim, the facility hosts and displays numerous maritime history exhibits and replica ship.
-Its stands apart from the other facilities of its kind.
+The facility hosts and displays numerous maritime history exhibits and replica ship.
+It stands apart from the other facilities of its kind.

-Having done all we can to give you the appropriate guidance for a typical two-day visit to the city of Amsterdam, we now challenge you to plan your visit soonest possible.
+So, here is the appropriate guidance for a typical two-day visit to the city of Amsterdam.
+We now challenge you to plan your vacation soonest possible.